When Was Spell Check Introduced

 Q: Can spell checkers detect grammatical errors?

 A: While basic spell checkers primarily focus on spelling, many modern programs incorporate grammar checking capabilities.
-However, grammatical correctness is more complex than spelling, and these features are often less accurate.
+That said, grammatical correctness is more complex than spelling, and these features are often less accurate.

 Q: How can I improve the accuracy of my spell checker?